DigitaleGesellschaft/jekyll-theme-conference/README.md

 Each room is represented by a file in the `_rooms/` directory.
 It must begin with valid [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) containing

-- the room's `name`, and
+- the room's `name`
-- optionally `hide: true` if the room's page should not be linked to.
+- optionally `hide: true` if the room's page should not be linked to, and
+- optionally a URL pointing to a live stream for the given room during the conference (`live`, see the section _Live Indications & Streaming_ above).

 ### Links